Doraemon: Nobita's Dinosaur

-Doraemon: Nobita's Dinosaur (ドラえもん: のび太の恐竜, Doraemon: Nobita no Kyōryū) is a 1980 Japanese animated science fiction adventure film based on the manga series Doraemon, particularly the first volume of the same name of the Doraemon Long Stories series.
-The film premiered on 15 March 1980 in Japan.
+Doraemon: Nobita's Dinosaur (ドラえもん: のび太の恐竜, Doraemon: Nobita no Kyōryū) is a 1980 Japanese animated science fiction adventure film based on the manga series Doraemon, particularly the first volume of the same name of the Doraemon Long Stories series, which itself was based on a single chapter of the original manga.
+The film premiered on March 15, 1980, in Japan.
 It is the first feature-length Doraemon film.
-In 2006, the film was remade as Doraemon: Nobita's Dinosaur 2006.
-It is an expanded version of the 1975 chapter with the same name.
-It was the highest-grossing animated film of the year 1980.
+In 2006, the film received a remake called Doraemon: Nobita's Dinosaur 2006 as the first feature-length film for the 2005 reboot.
+It is an expanded version of the 1975 chapter of the same name.
+It became the highest-grossing animated film of 1980.

 Plot

 Suneo shows a fossil of a dinosaur claw to everyone except Nobita.
 Being very furious, Nobita claims he will be able to find a living dinosaur.
 Due to Doraemon refusing to help him, he digs on a hillside, but instead earns punishment from a landlord nearby who forces him to unearth a hole in the ground.
 He finds an egg-shaped stone underneath and quickly uses a time wrap to return it to its former form, and after warming it, the egg hatches to reveal a Futabasaurus, who is subsequently named Piisuke by Nobita.
 Instead of immediately showing the Futabasaurus to the others, Nobita waits for it to grow while making a deal with others.
 However, as Piisuke grows too large, Nobita and Doraemon hide him in the nearby lake but attract the attention of a mysterious assailant from the 24th century who wanted to purchase Piisuke from Nobita.
 Worried about the risk of Piisuke being found and overwhelmed in having to take care of the dinosaur, Doraemon and Nobita transport him to 100 million years ago in the Late Cretaceous period.
 They are attacked by an assailant who previously tried to make a deal with Nobita to sell Piisuke, though they manage to escape.
 When Gian and Suneo confront Nobita about his claim about his living dinosaur, he runs into Shizuka, but after revealing that even she thinks he's lying, Nobita got furious and brings all three of them to his house to show Piisuke.
 Left with no proof, Nobita instead shows them Piisuke through a television monitor, but realizes that he and Doraemon had unknowingly transported Piisuke to the North American shore after the time machine was attacked by the assailant.
 They and the others decide to go there, but the time machine is overloaded and gets destroyed once they arrive.